Why Flutter animations need a vsync/TickerProvider

 - This is a perpetual animation.

-property for the controller feels like it doesn’t fit our use-case. - The animation is linear.
+The fact that a controller requires adurationproperty for the controller feels like it doesn’t fit our use-case. - The animation is linear.

 We don’t need things like Curve and Tween.